Linaro/hcqc/README.md

     *SUMMARY*,32,-,

 Here, the column of `CFG` represents the control flow graph and each row of the `CFG` column corresponds to each basic block of the control flow graph.
-The column of `SIZE` represents the number of instruction in each basic block and The column of `DEPTH` represents the depth of nesting of the loop (0 outside the loop).
+The column of `SIZE` represents the number of instruction in each basic block and the column of `DEPTH` represents the depth of nesting of the loop.
+A value of depth 0 means that the basic block is outside loops and a value of depth 999 means that the basic block does not reach the exit of the function by entering an infinite loop.
 Here, `cond` means that the basic block ends with a conditional branch instruction having a fallthrough, and `goto` means that the basic block ends with an unconditional branch instruction.
 Also, `end` means the end of the function.